AnikethJana/Telegram-Download-Link-Generator/README.md

 * Forward a message from the target channel/group to [@TGIdsBot](https://t.me/TGIdsBot) .
 * For channels, the ID usually starts with `-100`.

+## Multi-Bot Architecture

+The bot now supports a multi-bot architecture for improved performance and load distribution:

+1. **Primary Bot:** Handles all user interactions, commands, and file uploads.
+This is the bot users interact with.
+2. **Worker Bots:** Additional bots that only handle file streaming tasks.
+These are used to distribute the load when users download files.

+This architecture provides several benefits:
+- **Higher Throughput:** More concurrent downloads can be handled.
+- **Reduced Rate Limiting:** Telegram API limits are distributed across multiple bots.
+- **Improved Reliability:** If one bot hits rate limits, others can continue serving files.

+To use this feature, simply add additional bot tokens to your configuration using the `ADDITIONAL_BOT_TOKENS` environment variable.
+All bots (primary and workers) must be administrators in the `LOG_CHANNEL`.

 ## Running the Bot